Hedge Funds Risks and Returns

 Hedge funds are privately-owned companies that pool investors' dollars and reinvest them into complicated financial instruments.
 Their goal is to outperform the market, by a lot.
 They are expected to be smart enough to create high returns regardless of how the market does.

 More than 8,000 hedge funds managed $2.8 trillion in 2014, according to HFR Inc. That's triple the amount managed in 2004.
 Although hedge funds have outperformed the stock market over the past 15 years, including during the financial crisis, they've underperformed since 2009.
-The S&P 500 rose 137 percent (including dividends) since then, compared to a 50 percent rise for hedge funds.
-(Sources: “What’s in a Name?
-Funds Hedge,” The Wall Street Journal, March 27, 2015.
-"Three Ways to Invest Like a Hedge Fund,” Rob Copeland and Gregory Zuckerman, The Wall Street Journal, August 4, 2014.)
+The Standard & Poor’s 500 index rose 137 percent, including dividends, since then compared to a 50 percent rise for hedge funds.

 Most of this growth goes to the super-large funds.
 More than $75 billion were added to funds in 2014, but 90 percent went to funds that managed $1 billion or more.
-One reason is that institutional investors and others who invests in hedge funds are more confident in going with tried-and-true names.
+One reason is that institutional investors and others who invest in hedge funds are more confident in going with tried-and-true names.
 It's too risky to invest with a start-up firm.
 As a result, 864 firms closed in 2014, averaging only $70 million each in assets.
-(Source: "Hedge Funds: To Have and Have Not,” Barron's, March 30, 2015.)

 How Hedge Funds Work

 Some hedge fund managers must meet a hurdle rate before getting paid.
-The investors receive all profits until the hurdle rate is reached, then the manager receives a percent of profits.
+The investors receive all profits until the hurdle rate is reached, then the manager receives a percentage of profits.
 Most hedge funds operate under the "two and 20 rule."
-This states they earn two percent of assets in good times and bad, that there's no hurdle rate, and they receive 20 percent of profits.
+This states that they earn 2 percent of assets in good times and bad, that there's no hurdle rate, and that they receive 20 percent of profits.
 Recently, pension funds and other institutional investors have paid at least newer hedge funds less: "1.4 and 17."
-(Source: "Why Do Hedge Funds Make So Much?”
-The New Yorker, May 12, 2014.)

 Hedge Funds Rewards